Best Practice

 How It Works

-In farmable fields with moderate to high slopes, a system of ridges/embankments is used to block the path of surface runoff.
+In farmable fields with moderate to high slopes, both methods use similar systems a system of ridges/embankments is used to block the path of surface runoff.
 The water is diverted to a designated area where it can flow downhill over a much less erodible surface such as a grassed waterway.
-Water is slowed which reduces sheet erosion, and gully erosion is minimized when water is diverted to a designated waterway.
+Water is slowed, which reduces sheet erosion, and gully erosion is minimized when water is diverted to a designated waterway.

 WASCOB designs are meant to block the water, hold it in a basin, and slowly release it through an underground pipe system.
-This allows sediment and debris in the surface water to settle out before moving downstream which reduces nutrient and sediment transport.
+This allows sediment and debris in the surface water to settle out before moving downstream, which reducing nutrient and sediment transport.

-Depending on the site and design, the ridges can be shallow enough to farm atop so loss of production acres is minimized.
+Depending on the site and design, the ridges can be shallow enough to farm atop and minimize the loss of production acres.

 Installation Considerations